Following are a select group of leaders who will be joining us in Montréal (Virtual):

 Zaha Hadid Architects

-Mr. Racana is Director of Zaha Hadid Architects (ZHA), one of the world’s leading practices in the field of architecture and urban design.
-He joined ZHA in 2000 to lead its work on the MAXXI Contemporary Arts Centre in Rome, a project that received the RIBA Sterling Prize in 2010.
+Mr. Racana is Board Director of Zaha Hadid Architects (ZHA), one of the world’s leading practices in the field of architecture and urban design; he holds a Master’s degree in architecture and urbanism from the Architectural Association London and an MBA from the Imperial College Business School.

-Mr. Racana has more than 18 years of experience in leading international multidisciplinary teams in the planning and implementation of complex urban planning, infrastructure, and real estate projects in Asia, Australia, Europe, and the Middle East.
-He is well versed in both the design and the financial drivers of infrastructure and large urban projects.
-He currently is overseeing a range of key projects, including the Citylife mixed-use development in Milan and the new iconic rail station at King Abdullah Financial District in Riyadh.
+He has over 20 years of experience in leading international multidisciplinary teams in the planning and implementation of complex urban planning, infrastructure, and real estate projects in Asia, Australia, Europe, and the Middle East, and is highly versed in both the design and the financial drivers of infrastructure and large urban projects.